Roomette with a View (or Two)

-This is Leo; perhaps the nicest, most efficient train attendant out there.
 Train attendants book meal reservations for you, make and take down your bed, carry your luggage, tell you when your stop is coming up and keep you company when you want to chat.
 They’re great and FREE with any sleeper car reservation.

 In the Viewliner Roomette itself there’s ample storage to store your carry-on bags, plus outlets for all of your gadgets.
 Each brightly lit roomette has huge double-decker windows and sleeps up to two people.
 The lower level chairs collapse into a comfortable bed, and there’s a drop-down bed directly above them.
 Both are complete with their own bed linens, pillows, temperature controls, lights, bed-side storage nooks and beautiful views.